 - exposure to certain poisons, such as cyanide

-- Raynaud’s syndrome, a condition that can restrict blood flow to your fingers or toes
+- Raynaud’s phenomenon, a condition that can restrict blood flow to your fingers or toes

 Most causes of cyanosis are serious and a symptom of your body not getting enough oxygen.
-Over time, this condition will become life-threatening.
-It can lead to respiratory failure, heart failure, and even death, if left untreated.
+Some causes — such as heart attack, heart failure, and those that affect your breathing — are even life threatening.

-Contact your doctor if you develop a bluish tint to your skin, lips, fingertips, or fingernails that can’t be explained by bruising and doesn’t go away.
+Contact a doctor or another healthcare professional if you develop a bluish tint to your skin, lips, fingertips, or fingernails that can’t be explained by bruising and doesn’t go away.

 Seek emergency medical attention if you develop cyanosis along with any of the following symptoms:

-Your doctor can diagnose cyanosis just by looking at your skin.
-To diagnose the cause of cyanosis, your doctor will perform a complete physical exam.
+A doctor can diagnose cyanosis just by looking at your skin.
+To diagnose the cause of your cyanosis, the doctor will perform a complete physical exam.
 They’ll ask you about your medical history and when your symptoms developed.